rob-ng15/Silice-Playground/j1eforth/DE10NANO-ULX3S/README.md

 ## TODO (Wishlist)

+### AUDIO
+* Ensure waveforms other than square work
+* Allow polyphonic sound
+* Allow stereo sound
+* Volume control

-* TILEMAPS
+### TILEMAPS
 * Put a 42 x 32 tilemap between background and bitmap along with a configurable 256 16 x 16 backtilemap
     * Tiles would be 1 bit with foreground and background colour per tile (with ALPHA bit)
     * Tilemap offset of -16 to 16 in x and y to allow scrolling
     * Tilemap scroller to move tilemap up, down, left, right
 * Put a 42 x 32 tilemap between bitmap and the character map along with a configurable 256 16 x 16 fronttilemap
     * Tiles would be 1 bit with foreground and background colour per tile (with ALPHA bit)
     * Tilemap offset of -16 to 16 in x and y to allow scrolling
     * Tilemap scroller to move tilemap up, down, left, right

-* GPU
+### GPU
-    * Complete line drawing - STEEP lines do not work
-    * BLITTER
+* COLOUR BLITTER
     * 10 bit { Arrggbb } 16 x 16 blitter from a configurable 64 16 x 16 tilemap (16384 * 7 bit, might be too big for the blockram)
+        * A will determine if pixel is placed or missed (mask)

-* VECTOR LIST
+### VECTOR LIST
 * Provide a list of (up to 16) vertices for each vector
     * centre x, centre y, colour
     * 16 lots of active, offsetx1, offsety1, offsetx2, offsety2
 * Can be drawn with one command to the bitmap

-* DISPLAY LIST
+### DISPLAY LIST
 * List of GPU, SPRITE or VECTOR commands to be executed in sequence

-* BACKGROUND
+### BACKGROUND
 * Implement more patterns

 ## Notes